imandrealombardo/FACT-AI/README.md

 ## Data preprocessing

 The three datasets (german, compas, drug) used for the experiments are available in 'Custom_data_preprocessing' downloaded from source.
-Running the according data processing scripts creates a datasetname_data.npz and a datasetname_group_label.npz file in 'Fairness_attack/data'
+Running the according data processing scripts creates a 'datasetname_data.npz' and a 'datasetname_group_label.npz' file in 'Fairness_attack/data'

-The datasetname_data.npz file contains the full training and test data.
+The 'datasetname_data.npz' file contains the full training and test data. <br/>
-The datasetname_group_label.npz file contains the labels of the sensitive feature (0,1) for all datapoints.
+The 'datasetname_group_label.npz' file contains the labels of the sensitive feature (0,1) for all datapoints.
 In case of our experiments 0=male 1=female

 Running these scripts is not necessary since the processed data is already given in the repository.
 The scripts are given to provide easy access to the preprocessing to be adapted to other datasets.